 Parent/Staff/Student GT Recommendation: All students can participate in the GT identification process by submitting a complete body of evidence.
 Find more detailed information regarding the GT recommendation process in the Five Star District.

 If you are interested in having your child be considered for the GT identification process you need to contact your GT Coordinator for school specific information.

-Important dates for the GT Recommendation process at our school:All Identification Forms are Due 11/01/2019
+Important dates for the GT Recommendation process at our school:All Identification Forms can be completed in second semester.

 Gifted & Talented Program Offerings

 Provides the depth and complexity needed to ensure meaningful academic growth

 Our school offerings include: Teachers have access to enrichment materials for a variety of subjects, including Everyday Math 4 Enrichments, Mondo Reading Enriched Small Groups, and Foss Science Materials.
 Similarly, teachers can also contact GT Coordinator for support with specific student needs.
 After School Clubs are available to students based on their specific interests including but not limited to: Science Club, Fantasy Football (math) Club, Student Council,Girls On The Run, Italian Club, and Spelling Bee Club.